dkilcy/robotics-iot/lipo-battery-notes.md

 ## LiPo Battery Notes

+All LiPo batteries come with 2 sets of wires/connectors: a balance lead and a main lead or discharge lead (Except for 1S batteries which only have a main lead).

 | Cells | Std Voltage | Max Charge Voltage | Storage Voltage | Max Charge Current |
 | - | - | - | - | - |
 | 1S | 3.7V | 4.2V | 3.8V | 1C |